ageha734/renovate-config/README.md

-Here is the English version of the README.md, revised for an open-source project.

-## Shared Renovate Configuration
+# Shared Renovate Configuration

 This repository provides a shared Renovate configuration for use across multiple products.
 The goal is to minimize technical debt by continuously tracking library updates and maintaining the latest dependencies.

-### How to Inherit and Use
+## How to Inherit and Use

 To use this shared configuration, follow these steps in your repository: